TLeonardUK/ds3os/README.md

 ├── Resources/            General resources used for building and packaging - icons/readmes/etc.
 ├── Source/               All source code for the project.
 │   ├── Loader/           Simple winforms app that loads DS3 such that it will connect to a custom server.
+│   ├── MasterServer/     NodeJS source code for a simple API server for advertising and listing active servers.
 │   ├── Server/           Source code for the main server.
 │   └── ThirdParty/       Source code for any third-party libraries used.
-Preference is storing source here over using vcpkg modules where practical.
+│   └── WebUI/            Contains the static resources used to assemble the management web page for the server.
 ├── Tools/                Various cheat engine tables, bat files and alike used for analysis.
 ```